 Incorporating Recently Approved Targeted Agents, Emerging Combinations, and Genetic Testing for the Optimal Management of Patients with Ovarian Cancer

-This activity is intended for community and academic medical oncologists, gyencologic oncologists, advanced practitioners (NP/PA/PharmD), and other clinicians who treat patients with gynecologic malignancies.
+The target audience for this activity is gynecologic oncologists, medical oncologists, advanced practitioners (NP/PA/PharmD) and other clinicians who treat patients with gynecologic malignancies.

-Upon completion of this activity learners should be able to:
+After completing this activity, participants should be better able to:

-- Assess the efficacy and safety of PARP inhibitors of their combinations in the maintenance and treatment setting for the management of patients with ovarian cancer
+- Assess the efficacy and safety of PARP inhibitors or their combinations in the maintenance and treatment setting for the management of patients with ovarian cancer

 - Evaluate the various genetic testing platforms and their utility in identifying appropriate patients for platinum-based therapy and PARP inhibitor therapy